You want to write features – here’s how we can help.

 NEXT COURSE: PITCH TO FEATURES

-- The next course starts September 2016 (We can be flexible if you’ve missed the starting dates- please ask.)
+- The next course starts as soon as you are ready (We can be flexible if you’ve missed the starting dates- please ask.)

 - FEES: The fee is £225 or £250 with phone support included.
 The fee covers four marked assignments, email between assignments if required, and an extensive list of FAQs which any budding freelancer needs to know.